PumpGua/my_odin_project/foodit/README.md

 # Requirements

-1. To execute machine learning model instal
+1. To execute machine learning model install all in requirements.txt `pip install -r requirements.